agiletodd/agiletodd.github.io/_posts/Scrum-framework/2016-07-14-It-Worked-On-My-Machine.md

 linkedin_username: todd-miller-16996420
 layout: post
 title: "It Worked on my Machine"
-date: 2016-07-14 12:30
+date: 2016-07-15 07:00
 comments: true
-description: Taking a look at the engineering practices and DevOps in an effort to create an open culture of trust
+description: Taking a look at the engineering practices and operations in an effort to arrive at a cohesive solution.
 category: Scrum-Framework
 imagefeature: Programming-Code-l.jpg
 tags: